aprildagonese/shopping/README.md

 In this workshop, you'll practice passing data between a client and a Sinatra server.

 Remember, there are a few different ways to pass data: through the query string parameters in the URL, through dynamic parameters in the URL, and through forms.
-We'll be focus on passing data via query params and via forms.
+We'll focus on passing data via query params and via forms.

 ## Setup